jeremiedecock/mrif/README.rst

 PyWI is an image filtering library aimed at removing additive background noise from raster graphics images.

-* Input: a FITS file containing the raster graphics to clean (i.e. an image defined as a classic rectangular lattice of square pixels).
+* Input: an image file containing the raster graphics to clean (i.e. an image defined as a classic rectangular lattice of square pixels).
-* Output: a FITS file containing the cleaned raster graphics.
+* Output: an image file containing the cleaned raster graphics.

 The image filter relies on multiresolution analysis methods (Wavelet transforms) that remove some scales (frequencies) locally in space.
 These